Skip to content

 • Switch — If your processor has 10G trunk outputs, select a compatible fiber switch

-• Assignment Mode — How strings are distributed across ports:
+• Port Assignment — How strings are distributed across ports:

 • Fill — Assigns strings sequentially, filling each port/switch before moving to the next